Go Back

 Instructions

-• In a small bowl, combine the butter, parsley, lemon zest, and chili flakes.
+• In a small bowl, mix together the butter, parsley, lemon zest, and chili flakes.
 Set aside.

-• In a small bowl, combine the salt, pepper, and garlic.
+• In another small bowl, combine the salt, pepper, and minced garlic.

-• Rub each side of the steak with the salt mixture.
+• Rub both sides of the steak with the salt mixture.

-• Add a generous amount of grape seed oil to a cast iron pan.
-Heat over high heat.
+• Heat a generous amount of grape seed oil in a cast iron pan over high heat until shimmering.

-• Once the oil is shimmering, place the steak in the center of the pan.
-Do not move the steak around.
-Sear for 3-4 minutes or until a crust has formed.
+• Carefully place the steak in the center of the hot pan without moving it.
+Sear for 3-4 minutes until a crust forms.

-• Flip the steak and sear for another 3-4 minutes.
+• Flip the steak and sear the other side for another 3-4 minutes.

-• Reduce the heat to medium and continue to cook until the steak reaches an internal temperature of 125-130 degrees (about 1-2 minutes more per side).
+• Reduce the heat to medium and continue cooking until the steak reaches an internal temperature of 125-130 degrees Fahrenheit, about 1-2 minutes more per side.

-• Place the garlic and the sprigs of oregano and thyme in the oil.
-Fry until golden while the steak finishes cooking.
-Remove from the oil and place on the cutting board.
+• While the steak cooks, fry the garlic cloves, oregano, and thyme sprigs in the oil until golden.
+Remove them from the oil and place on a cutting board.

-• Allow the steak to rest on the cutting board for about 5-10 minutes before slicing.
+• Let the steak rest on the cutting board for about 5-10 minutes.

-• While the steak is resting, chop the herbs and garlic.
+• While the steak rests, chop the fried herbs and garlic.

-• Using a fork, combine the herbs and garlic with the butter mixture.
+• Using a fork, mix the chopped herbs and garlic with the butter mixture from Step 1.

-• Spread butter and sprinkle a pinch of salt on top of steak before slicing against the grain.
+• Spread the herb-infused butter over the rested steak and sprinkle with a pinch of salt before slicing against the grain.

 Video